MattiDoubleU/Pands-Project/README.md

 <!-- TOC --><a name="3-dataset-properties"></a>
 ## 3. Dataset properties
 First of all I have chosen to display the data in its entirety as opposed to truncated *df.to_string()*.
 It requires a bit of scrolling down in the text file but it's still reasonable as there are a total of 150 lines only which translates to 150 samples taken, that is 50 taken from three different flower species each *df.groupby()*: Setosa, Versicolor & Virginica.
+Next we see the stastical description *df.describe()* of the data set devided into four columns for each of the variables:
+* sepal length
+* sepal width
+* petal length
+* petal width
-Next we see the stastical description *df.describe()* of the data set devided into four columns for each of the variables, which are sepal -length & width and petal -length & width and eight lines: Count, mean, standard deviation, min & max (minimum & maximum value observed for each feature), 25%, 50%, & 75% percentile, hence first quartile, which is the value below which 25% of the observations fall, median half of the observation fall below and half above that value and last third quartile, which is the value below which 75% of the observations fall.
-Finally the data types are presented *df.types*: variables are float64 whereas species is object.
+and eight lines: Count, mean, standard deviation, min & max (minimum & maximum value observed for each feature), 25%, 50%, & 75% percentile, hence first quartile, which is the value below which 25% of the observations fall, median half of the observation fall below and half above that value and last third quartile, which is the value below which 75% of the observations fall.
+Finally the data types are presented *df.types*:
+* variables are 'float64'.
+* species is 'object'.

 <!-- TOC --><a name="4-graphical-representation-of-data-in-a-histogram"></a>
 ## 4. Graphical representation of data in a histogram